EL-OUARDY/alx-low_level_programming/0x12-singly_linked_lists/README.md

     return 0;
 }
 ```
-The code above creates a singly linked list with three nodes and traverse over the list to print its elements.
+The code above creates a singly linked list with three nodes and traverse through the list to print its elements.

 ## Use and benefits